ickymettle/netgear_cm_exporter/README.md

 ```

 The minimal set of command line flags are the IP address of your cable modem, and the admin password.
 This
-exporter supports a few different means of configuration options, you can chose what works best for your environment.
+exporter supports a few different means of setting configuration options, you can chose what works best for your environment.

 ### Configuring via command line flags